• Skip to primary navigation

 A bowl of chicken covered and left to rest with the lid closed.

-• In a pan over medium heat, add oil and add bay leaves, 1 small cinnamon stick, cardamom, cloves, cumin seeds, green chilies, onions, and cashews.
-Saute everything until the onions are soft and caramelized
+• Heat oil in a pan over medium heat.
+Add bay leaves, a small cinnamon stick, cardamom pods, cloves, cumin seeds, green chilies, onions, and cashews.
+Sauté until the onions turn soft and a deep golden brown—this caramelization step brings out a sweet, rich flavor in the paste.

 Sauteed Onion, cashews and whole Indian spices in a pan.